tadmccorkle/static-comments-with-firebase/README.md

 > ESLint: y \
 > All Overwrite Prompts: N \
 > Install Dependencies: Y

+You can modify default POST rate limits in *server.js* if needed.

 That should be it for set up!
 To deploy, run: